Change Point Detection in Precision Matrices with D-trace Loss: Optimization

-Recall that the diagonal elements of a positive semi-definite matrix must be non-negative, then we can observe that the above condition requires that $ Z_{11, 1} \leq -1 $ and $ Z_{22, 1} \geq 1 $.
-These two conditions imply that for any $ \lambda_1 > 0 $ and any $ \lambda_2 < 1/\sqrt{2} $, the dual problem \eqref{eq:dual-prob-ori-D-tr} is infeasible and hence the primal problem \eqref{eq:ori-D-tr-opt-prob} does not have solutions. \end{example}

-\begin{remark} It is worth pointing out that the nonexistence of solution does not contradict our findings in Section~\ref{asymptotic_properties} because those results only indicate that when there is a ground truth, under suitable assumptions, the ground truth can be (approximately) recovered from a solution of problem~\eqref{stat_crit} with suitably chosen $T$, $\lambda_1$ and $\lambda_2$; in particular, it did not imply solution existence of problem~\eqref{stat_crit} for general $T$, $\lambda_1$ and $\lambda_2$. \end{remark}
+\begin{remark} It is worth pointing out that the nonexistence of optimal solution does not contradict our findings in Section~\ref{asymptotic_properties} because those results only indicate that when there is a ground truth, under suitable assumptions, the ground truth can be (approximately) recovered from an optimal solution of problem~\eqref{stat_crit} with suitably chosen $T$, $\lambda_1$ and $\lambda_2$; in particular, it did not imply solution existence of problem~\eqref{stat_crit} for general $T$, $\lambda_1$ and $\lambda_2$. \end{remark}

-To ensure the existence of a solution, although we can obtain some lower bound $ \overline{\lambda}_2 $ of $ \lambda_2 $ (as detailed in the proof of Proposition \ref{prop:dual-prob-ori-D-tr}-(\ref{item:strict-fea-ori-dual})) to ensure the solution existence for \eqref{eq:ori-D-tr-opt-prob}, this $ \overline{\lambda}_2 $ may not be tight.
+To ensure the existence of an optimal solution, although we can obtain some lower bound $ \overline{\lambda}_2 $ of $ \lambda_2 $ (as detailed in the proof of Proposition \ref{prop:dual-prob-ori-D-tr}-(\ref{item:strict-fea-ori-dual})) to ensure the solution existence for \eqref{eq:ori-D-tr-opt-prob}, this $ \overline{\lambda}_2 $ may not be tight.
 This can imply practical issues because the optimal $ \lambda^*_2 $ can be strictly smaller than $ \overline{\lambda}_2 $.
 Then we will need to work with problem~\eqref{eq:ori-D-tr-opt-prob} with some $\lambda_2 < \overline{\lambda}_2$ to locate such $\lambda^*_2$.
 However, since $\lambda_2 < \overline{\lambda}_2$, \eqref{eq:ori-D-tr-opt-prob} may be unbounded from below and certifying such a scenario is a challenging problem.
-This motivates us to modify problem~\eqref{eq:ori-D-tr-opt-prob} to obtain a new model which has solutions for {\em all choices} of $\lambda_1$ and $\lambda_2$, and (under some mild condition) returns a solution of problem~\eqref{eq:ori-D-tr-opt-prob} when the latter problem is solvable.
+This motivates us to modify problem~\eqref{eq:ori-D-tr-opt-prob} to obtain a new model which has optimal solutions for {\em all choices} of $\lambda_1$ and $\lambda_2$, and (under some mild condition) returns an optimal solution of problem~\eqref{eq:ori-D-tr-opt-prob} when the latter problem is solvable.